BuildCircle/superheroes-docker/README.md

 ## Task

 Note: This tech test is deliberately loose.
-We're looking for your opinions and coding style.
+We're looking for your opinions and ability to be productive without everything being immediately obvious.
+Googling stuff you don't know is encouraged!

-Above all, Build Circle value clear, well tested code.
+Above all, Build Circle value simplicity.

-1. Familiarise yourself with the code.
-Feel free to point out any issues or opinions you have about it.
-No right answers here but hopefully will drive good discussion.

-2. Currently the `getCharacters` function is mocked in our tests.
-The real implementation throws an error.
-Make this function work by loading and parsing the characters from a JSON document in S3 here https://s3.eu-west-2.amazonaws.com/build-circle/characters.json (bonus points for a decent test for this).

-3. Edge cases.
-Only the happy path is covered.
-Lets think about what could go wrong and write some code to handle it.

-4. Each hero usually has a nemesis.
-This is captured in the `weakness` field in the JSON.
-If a hero is fighting a villain that matches the villain in their `weakness` field their score is weakened by 1 point.
-Lets write some code to handle this.
+1. Pull the repository and familiarise yourself with it.

+2. We want to build and deploy a docker container that hosts the application.
+Write a script so that we can do this with a single command.

+3. Test that the server is running with `curl` command